 Publicly listed property developer Century Properties Group Inc. said that the strong and sustained sales of its condominium units over the last two years are indicative of a continuously resilient real estate market, fueled largely by legitimate end-user demand.

 "This is one of the strengths of the Philippine property industry.
-The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions," said Century co-Chief Operating Officer and Managing Director Marco Antonio.
+The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions," said Century President and Chief Executive Officer Marco Antonio.